userhas404d/terrasnow-enterprise/docs/usage.md

 `git tag -a v0.0.1 -m 'test' && git push origin --tags`
 6. The Terraform resource catalog item should now be available for order via the target ServiceNow instance.

-Note: There is an issue with the ServiceNow catalog item OnLoad client scripts associating with their target variables (see the comments in the embedded client scripts for more details).
+> **Note:** There is an issue with the ServiceNow catalog item OnLoad client scripts associating with their target variables (see the comments in the embedded client scripts for more details).
 Unfortunately, this is a manual step for now.

 ## Deploying TF resources from ServiceNow

-Navigate to the ServiceNow Catalog that was created in the installation steps and complete the catalog item request.
+Navigate to the TerraForm ServiceNow Catalog via either the Terraform service portal `https://YOUR_SNOW_INSTANCE/tfcm` or via the application studio.

 On order, the workflow should be triggered and a workspace will be created on the target Terraform Enterprise instance.

 Current workspace naming convention is the ServiceNow REQ sys_id but this may be updated in a future release